 Estimated Direct Cost Total - TBD

-Housing will be arranged by the Office of Global Affairs
+Housing in shared accommodations will be arranged by the Office of Global Affairs.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.